ace-wg/ace-authcred-dtls-profile/draft-ietf-ace-authcred-dtls-profile.md

 ~~~~~~~~~~~
 {: #fig-example-AS-to-C-c509 title="Access Token Response Example for Certificate Mode with a C509 Certificate as Authentication Credential of the RS, Transported by Value within \"rs_cnf\""}

-The following shows a variation of the two previous examples, where the certificates used as authentication credentials are instead identified by reference.
+The following shows a variation of the two previous examples, where certificates used as authentication credentials are instead identified by reference.

 {{fig-example-C-to-AS-x509-ref-2}} shows an example of Access Token Request from C to the AS.
 In the example, C specifies its authentication credential by means of an "x5t" structure, identifying by reference its X.509 certificate.